 These are two common methods to account for the buyback and retirement of shares:

 1. Cost Method

 The cost method is the most used method to account for the repurchase of shares.
-To retire shares under the method, two sets of journal entries are conducted:
+To retire shares under the cost method, two sets of journal entries are conducted:

 Accounting for the Repurchase of Shares: Record the entire amount of the purchase in the treasury stock account.
 The cost method ignores the par value of the shares and the amount received from investors when the shares were originally issued.